influxdata/docs-v2/content/influxdb/v2/query-data/influxql/manage-data.md

 A successful `DROP MEASUREMENT` query returns an empty result.

 {{% warn %}}
-The DROP MEASURMENT command is very resource intensive.
+The DROP MEASUREMENT command is very resource intensive.
 We do not recommend this command for bulk data deletion.
 Use the DELETE FROM command instead, which is less resource intensive.
 {{% /warn %}}